robang74/redfishos/patches/README.md

 * **zram swap resize script**: [description](zram-swap-resize-script/description.txt), patch [v0.0.9](zram-swap-resize-script/0.0.9-unified_diff.patch) - Provides a shell script to resize the zRAM and to off-loading it to free memory from sleeping in background apps.

-For more information about Patch Manager check this [analysis](../forum/knowhow/system-patch-manager-p1.md) about its shortcomings and future improvements.
+For more information about `Patch Manager`, check out this [analysis](../forum/knowhow/system-patch-manager-p1.md) about its shortcomings and future improvements.